 Val Saint Lambert Scintilla Table Lamp

-Materials: Crystal hand blown green coloured and transparent glass.
-Brass top on the glass, Bakelite socket.
-Fabric lampshade.
+Materials: Crystal hand blown green and clear/transparent round ribbed glass.
+Brass socket holder on top on the glass base.
+Bakelite socket.
+Round light green fabric lampshade.

 Total Height: 45 cm / 18.89”